KamiFin/EVMVolumeMaker/README_INFINITE_MODE.md

 - Long-running operations to build trading volume
 - Automated liquidity generation on DEXes

+## Performance Optimizations

+The Solana Volume Maker has been significantly optimized to:

+1. **Reduce RPC Calls**: Eliminates unnecessary RPC balance checks and transaction verifications
+2. **Trust Transaction Confirmations**: Wallets are marked as funded based on transaction confirmation
+3. **Asynchronous Processing**: Utilizes thread pools for parallel transaction processing
+4. **Non-Blocking Recovery**: Failed transactions are recovered in a background thread
+5. **Persistent Failure Tracking**: Failed wallets are saved to a recovery file for resilience

+These optimizations result in:
+- Faster transaction processing
+- Reduced network load
+- Higher success rates
+- Better resilience to RPC issues

+## Automatic Recovery

+The infinite batch mode now includes an enhanced recovery system:

+1. **Background Recovery**: Failed transactions are automatically retried in a background thread
+2. **Multiple Retry Attempts**: Each failed wallet gets up to 3 recovery attempts with increasing delays
+3. **Recovery File**: Failed wallet details are saved to `failed_batch_wallets.json` for manual recovery
+4. **Continuous Operation**: The main process continues with new cycles while recovery happens in parallel

 ## Usage

 ### Running the Example Script